RickStrahl/DocumentationMonster-Documentation/FAQ/Backup-Your-Projects.md

 While you can put backups wherever you chose we do recommend you use the default location to allow quick access to backups as needed.

 ### Alternately: Use Git for Backup
 Documentation Monster has built-in Git support and automatically creates a new Git Repository when a new project is created if it is available.
-Git of course makes a great way to keep a complete history of your project with only incremental changes saved which makes it more efficient than backups.
+Git makes for a great way to keep a complete history of your project with only incremental changes saved, which is more efficient that continuous full backups.

-To commit, use the @icon-brands-git-alt Git icon on the toolbar or **File -> Git -> Commit to Git...** from the main menu to commit changes to your Git repository.
+To commit, use the @icon-brands-git-alt-color:#f05033 Git icon on the toolbar or **File -> Git -> Commit to Git...** from the main menu to commit changes to your Git repository.
+You can of course also use your own Git Client or run Git from the Terminal via **Tools -> Open Project Folder in Terminal**.

 Using Git it's also possible to share your project on GitHub or other social Git hosting site.
-All DM's files are text based so it's ideally suited to Git repositories.
+All DM's files are text based, so it's ideally suited to Git repositories.

 Git captures the entire project minus certain backup files and without the generated output `wwwroot` folder to reduce file churn.
 You can always re-generate the `wwwroot` folder output as needed.

+> ##### @icon-lightbulb Commit Small and Commit Often
+> Documentation Monster keeps topic content in separate Markdown Files which are easy to merge if changed.
+However, the project and topic meta data is contained in a large Project file that is in Json format.
+>
+> If you plan on using Git and share documentation amongst many users, it's recommended you commit small changes, frequently.
+The reason for this is that the **project file is large and is updated frequently**.
+Smaller changes are much easier to merge if there are conflicts.